AliaumeL/transducer-exercices/content/session-2.md

 ## Sequential Functions and Forward Images {.exercise}

 Prove that the image of a rational language through a 'sequential function' is a rational language.
+Is it true for rational functions?

 Is the function $f$ that maps to a binary encoded number $n$ its square $n^2$ a 'sequential function'?

-## Sequential Functions and Topology {.exercise}
+## Sequential Functions and Topology {.exercise .warmup}

 Prove that the function $(\times 3)$ that maps a binary encoded number $n$ to its triple $3n$ is not a 'sequential function'.